danjayrose/ourbucketl.ist/src/pages/buenos-aires/index.md

 image: "./labombonera.jpg"
 ---

+>“Without the streets nor dusks of Buenos Aires a Tango cannot be written.”
+Jorge Luis Borges

 ##Transport & Hostel

 To get to Buenos Aires we took a bus from Puerto Iguazu, which cost us £80 and took 19 hours in total; it left at 14:00 and arrived at 09:00 the following day.
 We paid for ‘executive’ seats which were more like first class seats on an airplane.
 We were given three meals, mostly bread and crackers, there was a TV with films dubbed in Spanish and we were given a small bottle of red wine with our meal.
 Our first taste of Malbec in Argentina.
 During the night we drove for hours through thunderstorms, with the lightening lighting up the sky every few seconds, luckily we couldn’t hear the thunder.